zoolanders/documentation/src/essentials-for-yootheme-pro/forms/elements.md

 ### Fieldset

-Renders a standard HTML Fieldset field with the option to render other fields as it children, making it easier to group fields.
+Renders a standard HTML Fieldset field with the option to render other fields as children, making it easier to group fields.

 ![Fieldset Element](./assets/elements/fieldset.png)